 The side-by-side display below illustrates the physical size and weight of the Nikon D5500 and the Sony A5100.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 The D5500 can be obtained in two different colors (black, red), while the A5100 is also available in two color-versions, but different ones (black, white).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A5100 is considerably smaller (42 percent) than the Nikon D5500.
-Moreover, the A5100 is markedly lighter (33 percent) than the D5500.
+Moreover, the A5100 is substantially lighter (40 percent) than the D5500.
 In this context, it is worth noting that neither the D5500 nor the A5100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D5500) and the Sony E-Mount Lens Catalog (A5100).
 Mirrorless cameras, such as the A5100, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 Concerning battery life, the D5500 gets 820 shots out of its EN-EL14a battery, while the A5100 can take 400 images on a single charge of its NP-FW50 power pack.
 The power pack in the A5100 can be charged via the USB port, which can be very convenient when travelling.